-We estimate that the net proceeds we will receive from the sale of s million aggregate principal amount of Notes in this offering will be approximately million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds we will receive from the sale of 4,000,000 shares of our common stock in this offering will be approximately \$84.8 million (or approximately \$97.6 million if the underwriters fully exercise their option to purchase additional shares), in each case after deducting the estimated offering expenses payable by us.

 We intend to use 100% of the net proceeds of this offering to pay down a portion of the outstanding indebtedness on the Revolving Credit Facility on or about the date of the closing of this offering.
-As of September 30, 2019, we had \$481.2 million outstanding under the Revolving Credit Facility.
+As of February 5, 2021, aggregate commitments under the facility were \$1.485 billion.
 However, through reborrowing under the Revolving Credit Facility, we intend to make new investments in accordance with our investment objective and strategies described in this prospectus supplement and the accompanying prospectus.
-As of September 30, 2019, amounts outstanding under our Revolving Credit Facility bore interest at a rate of LIBOR, Euribor, CDOR or BBSY plus a margin of 1.875%.
-The stated maturity date of the Revolving Credit Facility is February 14, 2024.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources-Revolving Credit Facility" in our 2019 Q2 Quarterly Report, which is incorporated herein by reference.
+The stated maturity date of the Revolving Credit Facility is February 4, 2026 for \$1.390 billion of commitments, and January 31, 2025 for the rest.
+As of February 5, 2021, amounts drawn under the facility bear interest at a rate of LIBOR plus a margin of either 1.75% or 1.875%, or the prime rate plus a margin of either 0.75% or 0.875%.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition, Liquidity and Capital Resources-Revolving Credit Facility" in Part II, Item 7 of our 2020 Annual Report.